 Earlier this week, we wrote a blog post on the devastating car accidents that are caused every day in Boston and the rest of the United States because of distracted driving.

-The truth is that most serious and fatal car accidents are the result of driver errors, which is why experts predict that these accidents could be significantly reduced after self-driving automobiles become the norm.
+The truth is that the most serious and fatal car accidents are the result of driver errors, which is why experts predict that these accidents could be significantly reduced after self-driving automobiles become the norm.

 While autonomous cars may seem like part of the distant future, experts predict that many of us will own one in our lifetimes.
 According to a new report by IHS Automotive, many auto manufacturers already have plans to put their first self-driving cars into production.